 His physician, Dr. Mary Laughlin, suggested that the Canfield, Ohio, resident might be a good candidate for a cord blood transplant.
-Having gone through an initial transplant in the fall of 2007, a second match was found six months later, and a successful transplant was performed.

 Since his successful cord blood transplant in 2008, Gail has enjoyed good health.
 He has had the privilege of walking his daughter, Brooke, down the aisle at her wedding as well as attending his son Ryan’s wedding.
 He is now the beloved grandfather to seven, and enjoys a balance of work and leisure travel with wife, Jill.

-“I was surprised at how quick and simple a cord blood transplant is,” he noted.
+“I was surprised at how quick and simple a cord blood transplant is, he noted.
 “It’s enabled me to go back to a normal life without needing to take any medications related to the transplant.”